mtottenh/netanvil-rs/docs/section-2-2-request-scheduler.md

 # 2. Core Trait Definitions

-## 2.2 Request Scheduler with Metrics Integration
+## 2.2 Request Scheduler with Bernoulli Sampling

-Request scheduling is a critical component for statistically valid load testing.
-The scheduler determines exactly when requests should be issued to maintain specified arrival patterns and prevent coordinated omission, while also providing robust metrics for monitoring and analysis.
+The scheduler component determines when requests should be issued to maintain specified arrival patterns and prevent coordinated omission.
+Additionally, it now makes unbiased sampling decisions using Bernoulli sampling (uniform random sampling) before request execution, ensuring statistical validity regardless of system performance.

-### 2.2.1 Scheduler Metrics and Registration
+### 2.2.1 Scheduler Metrics with Sampling Statistics

 ```rust
 /// Lock-free metrics collection for scheduler